melybee-07/Pig-Gme/README.md

 # 📖 [Pig Game] <a name="about-project"></a>

 **[Pig Game]** is a JavaScript-based dice game where players take turns rolling a dice and accumulating points.
-The goal of the game is to reach a specific score (e.g., 100) before the opponent.
+The goal of the game is to reach a specific score (e.g., 100) before the opponent but for my version of this game i made the score limited to 10.
 This project is built using HTML, CSS, and JavaScript.

 # 🕹️ [How to Play] <a name="How-to-Play"></a>